DeiInvictus/deiinvictus.github.io/_posts/2024-12-26-the-old-ways.markdown

 > These people are the ones who are creating divisions among you.
 They follow their natural instincts because **they do not have God’s Spirit in them** (New Living Translation, 2015, Jude 19).

-If you find yourself ensnared in one of the numerous man-made systematic theologies that are rife with errors and various &lsquo;isms that contradict the inspired Word of God, I urge you to **turn away** from these false teachings in the unfeigned contrition of repentance and **return to sound doctrine**.
+If you find yourself ensnared in one of the numerous man-made systematic theologies that are rife with errors and various &lsquo;isms that contradict the inspired Word of God, I urge you to **turn away** from these deviations in the unfeigned contrition of repentance and **return to sound doctrine**.
 The Bible instructs us to **&ldquo;Call no man your teacher&rdquo;** for you have only one teacher, Christ Jesus, and all of you are equal as brothers and sisters (New Living Translation, 2015, Matt.
 23:8-9 NLT).
+At the very least, backup into basic protestant solas without the 'isms.

 > You call me ‘Teacher’ and ‘Lord,’ and do so correctly, for that is what I am (The NET Bible: Full Notes Edition, 2019, John 13:13 NET).